By the end of this How-To guide, you will learn the parts of a tampon, where it goes inside your body, and how to insert a tampon with an applicator.

 If you got it in, then you have it in correctly.
 Good job!

 If you need more help, check out our guide: How to find your vaginal opening

 I like to hold the grip using my middle finger and thumb so that I can use my index finger for this step.

 - Make a mental note of the time.
 A tampon shouldn’t be worn for over 8 hours.
-(There should be more information about this on the box)

 - A good indicator that you need to change your tampon is when you feel a bit wet down there or if you see your period leaking onto your panties or the string.